esteveza11/marketing-accessibility/README.md

+### Code Refactor: Marketing Accessibility
+# For this challenge, the task at hand was to refactor the codebase for Horiseon, a fictional marketing agency's, website.

 ## User Story

-AS A marketing agency
+As a marketing agency

 I WANT a codebase that follows accessibility standards

-SO THAT our own site is optimized for search engines
+SO that our own site is optimized for search engines